weepower/wee/README.md

 ##### Routing [→](https://www.weepower.com/script/routes)

 Create independence between markup and script using the powerful routing options.
+There are some helpful built-in filters and custom filters can also also be registered.

 ```javascript
 Wee.routes.map({